+We first discuss the overall framework, which can accommodate any metric of interest, and which is adaptive to unknown label shift in the test-set.
+Our adaptability comes from the fact that the method relies only on the calibrated probabilities - thus, any approach that adapts calibrated probabilities to cope with label shift, such as \citet{biascorrectedtempscaling}, naturally applies to this framework without modification (assuming the label shift assumption holds).

-We devised an approach that is both specific to a performance metric of interest and adaptive to unknown prior-probability shift in the test-set.
-On the most basic level, our approach can be summarized as a simple 3-step strategy: (1) use a heldout portion of the training set (such as the validation set) to calibrate the model: construct a function that outputs calibrated probabilities $p(y|x)$ for each example $x$ in the testing set (2) for a given metric of interest, compute an estimate of the improvement in the metric if a particular subset of examples were abstained on by using the calibrated probabilities to specify a categorical distribution over the true labels (3) abstain on the subset of examples that gives the largest estimated boost in the performance metric of interest, subject to the constraints of the abstention scenario.
-In our experiments we explore the constraint of abstaining on no more than a fraction $k$ of examples, for the reasons outlined in Sec. ~\ref{sec:problemformulation}.
+On the most basic level, our framework can be summarized as a simple 3-step strategy: \textbf{(1)} use a heldout portion of the training set (such as the validation set) to calibrate and adapt the model: construct a function that outputs calibrated probabilities $p(y|x)$ for each example $x$ in the testing set; \textbf{(2)} for a given metric of interest, compute an estimate of the improvement in the metric if a particular subset of examples were abstained on by using the calibrated probabilities to specify a categorical distribution over the true labels; we propose efficient algorithms for this step for specific metrics, but in the general case a Monte-Carlo estimate can be used; \textbf{(3)} abstain on the subset of examples that gives the largest estimated boost in the performance metric of interest, subject to the constraints of the abstention setting.
+In our experiments we explore the constraint of abstaining on no more than a fraction $k$ of examples, for the reasons outlined in Sec. \ref{sec:problemformulation}.

 In the simplest case where the metric is accuracy, the approach above reduces to abstaining on examples in ascending order of the (calibrated) probability of the most confident class.
-This is similar to the baseline proposed in \citet{henNgim}, with the minor difference that probabilities are explicitly calibrated.
-In the general case of an arbitrary metric of interest, it is possible to compute the expected impact of abstention through Monte-Carlo sampling, but this can be computationally expensive if not done carefully.
-In this work, we propose efficient algorithms for estimating three metrics commonly used in imbalanced settings: the sensitivity at a target level of specificity, the area under the ROC Curve (auROC), and the weighted Cohen's Kappa metric.
-The algorithms are described in Sec. ~\ref{sec:proposedalgorithms}.
-Extension to the online setting is discussed in Sec. ~\ref{sec:discussion}.
+This is similar to the baseline proposed in \citet{henNgim}, with the minor difference that probabilities are explicitly calibrated and label-shift-adapted.